tsonglew/d1/README.md

    GROK_AUTH_TOKEN=sk-your-token
    ```

-   The PyQt agent and the CLI tester both load these values automatically via `python-dotenv`.
+   The PySide agent and the CLI tester both load these values automatically via `python-dotenv`.

 3. **Run the pet**

    ```bash
    python main.py
    ```

+   A frameless duck overlay will appear immediately.
+Click the duck any time you want to summon or re-focus the chat window.

 ### Testing the Grok API